ZachHendricks/Project-3/README.md

     fig.savefig("HeartAttack.png", bbox_inches = "tight")

 def getGender():
+      """This function describes the percentage of men who have had heart atacks and the percentage of women who have had a heart attack"""
     #Get the data for females with heart attacks
     Female_HA = data[(data.sex == 1) & (data.attack == 1)]
     #Now calculate the percentage